jeraman/projetoProibidao/scripts/README.md

 ![Jack] (jack-connections.png)

 That's it!
 By now you should have the modified video streamed back to youtube—as shown in picture (c).

 Have fun!

+--
+jeraman.info